 What will my encrypted email recipients see?

-Note: You'll see encrypted replies in all your unsecure email clients too, but will need to use the SecureMyEmail software on any of your devices to read and reply.
-That's it!\
+Note: You'll see encrypted replies in all your unsecure email clients too, but you will need to use the SecureMyEmail software on any of your devices to send and read encrypted email.

-Give SecureMyEmail™ a try and you'll be able to send encrypted email on your iPhone, iPad, etc. to anyone on Earth within a few minutes.
+Give SecureMyEmail™ a try and you'll be able to send encrypted email from your iPhone (iOS) and iPad (iPadOS) to anyone on Earth within a few minutes.
 Contact us with any questions!